-In addition to the veridicality and neg-raising inferences already captured by Mega-Veridicality and MegaNegRaising, we aim to capture patterns of doxastic and bouletic inferences at scale.
+In addition to the veridicality and neg-raising inferences already captured by MegaVeridicality and MegaNegRaising, we aim to capture patterns of doxastic and bouletic inferences at scale.
 As with veridicality and neg-raising inferences, a major obstacle to collecting inference data at scale is that, using standard item construction methods, it can be difficult to ensure that one is isolating inferences triggered by the predicate of interest (in some syntactic context) rather than surrounding lexical material (in conjunction with world knowledge).
-For instance, boast tends to trigger an inference that the boaster believes the content of the boast, but this inference is defeasible in cases where the boaster is a willful liar, as in (10).
+For instance, boast tends to trigger an inference that the boaster believes the content of the boast, but this inference can fail to be triggered in cases where the boaster is widely assumed to be a willful liar, as in (10).